 The relationship continued through the 1880s.
 Henry and Bridget may have been able to live more openly as a couple when they were able to spend time at a house Henry had at Costello in Galway, but were more discreet when they were in London.
 Maybe Henry was waiting for the right moment to tell his parents?
 Or – worse – for them to die so that he could make the relationship with Bridget public, and legitimise his daughter, without shocking them.
 After 12 or more years, however, the right moment had still not arrived and Henry’s patience ran out: he and Bridget got married in a registry-office in February 1893.
 In the next few years they moved several times around the Sloane Street/Belgravia district, funded by some killings Henry was making on the stock market.
 They settled into 5 Cadogan Gardens Chelsea, in 1902.

 In 1906 Florence Maude married Collingwood Ingram, grandson of Herbert Ingram, founder of the Illustrated London News.
-Some at least of Henry’s siblings went to the wedding and more gave gifts – especially of jewellery – to the bride.
+By this time both Bridget and Florence Maude were accepted by some at least of Henry’s siblings: some went to the wedding and more gave gifts – especially of jewellery – to the bride.
 The wedding reception was held at 5 Cadogan Gardens, with Bridget as hostess.

 There’s a wiki on Collingwood Ingram who was an ornithologist and plant collector, an authority on the Japanese flowering cherry, and creator of the well-known garden at The Grange Benenden.
 Two of Florence and Collingwood’s children - Ivor Laing Ingram and Mervyn Jeffrey Ingram - were staying with Henry and Bridget on the day of the 1911 census, while their parents were in Leicestershire for the foxhunting.
 Bridget was coordinating two sets of servants that day: a cook, two footmen, two housemaids and a lady’s maid probably worked for the Laings; and the Ingrams had lent the Laings a nurse and a children’s maid while their sons were in residence.

 As the adverts’ small print tells us – share values can go down as well as up.
 Henry seems to have lost his touch with shares – or his interest in them - in the years before World War 1 and began to lose money rather than make it.
 Though he was still listed as a director as late as 1927, he had stopped being involved in Laing and Cruickshank on a daily basis many years before.
 He and Bridget moved to Mundesley in Norfolk.
+Henry was left an annuity by his elder brother Malcolm when Malcolm died in 1917 and that may have been his major source of income through the 1920s and 1930s.
+Malcolm also left him the Laing family properties in Orkney, but these were sold to their tenants in 1919.
 Henry died in January 1941, while staying with the Ingrams at The Grange; Bridget had died in 1935.

 Sources: census 1901, 1911; probate registry 1936, 1941.